cdl-geneseo/geneseo-dictionary/B/Barack.md

 # Barack

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Barack

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / bəˈrɑːk 1.
 The first name of the forty-fourth president of the United States.
 “On November 6, 2012, Barack Obama was reelected as president.”K. Andryshak, 2012